mohammedjunaidn/E-Commerce_and_Sales_Analysis/README.md

 across various states in India.
 The data cleaning and analysis process transformed raw, unstructured information into meaningful insights<br> that support better decision-making and help drive future business growth.<br>
 The final cleaned dataset is now structured, consistent, and reliable for further analysis.<br>
-- Database storage using SQL for efficient data management and retrieval
+- Database storage using SQL for efficient data management and retrieval.
-- Power BI dashboard creation for professional visual reporting
+- Power BI dashboard creation for professional visual reporting.
-- Advanced statistical analysis to uncover hidden patterns and understand relationships between variables
+- Advanced statistical analysis to uncover hidden patterns and understand relationships between variables.
-- Machine learning model development to forecast future sales trends based on six years of historical data
+- Machine learning model development to forecast future sales trends based on six years of historical data.